Parsa03/Marketplace/README.md

-You can use this directly in your README.md 👇

 # 🛒 Marketplace

 A full-stack marketplace web application where users can register, upload products, and communicate with sellers through a built-in chat system.